 Because it is a natural humectant, helping skin to retain moisture, and acts an occlusive, balm-like barrier, honey is the bee’s knees for dry spots like the feet, elbows and cuticles.

-Try: ASDM Beverly Hills Porcelain Doll Lotion ($25 in the shop)
+Try: ASDM Beverly Hills Porcelain Doll Lotion ($25)

 Applied to the lips, it can relieve chapped skin, soften the look of lines and add a bit of plumpness.